Wrapped Centrifuge (WCFG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped Centrifuge Historical Price

-According to the latest data gathered on Wrapped Centrifuge live price page, the current price of Wrapped Centrifuge is 0.151164USD.
-The circulating supply of Wrapped Centrifuge(WCFG) is 176.81M WCFG , giving it a market capitalization of $26.73M.
+According to the latest data gathered on Wrapped Centrifuge live price page, the current price of Wrapped Centrifuge is 0.149942USD.
+The circulating supply of Wrapped Centrifuge(WCFG) is 176.85M WCFG , giving it a market capitalization of $26.52M.

 The Wrapped Centrifuge Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WCFG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.